MattSurabian/pact/README.md

 Pact offloads all of its crypto to the [MSG library](https://github.com/MattSurabian/msg) but this README will review the crypto operations as if Pact was doing all the heavy lifting so potential Pact users are given sufficient context.
-As of this writing Pact is the only usage of the MSG library.
+As of this writing Pact is the only implementation of the MSG library.

+If you're curious to take a deeper dive, effort was made to extensively document the [MSG library](https://github.com/MattSurabian/msg);
+code explainations can be found in the comments and test cases.

 ### Asymmetric and Symmetric Crypto!?
 Yes, but they are not used on top of one another.
 Unlike PGP, Pact does not rely on RSA or DSA public-key crypto.